- SCU Home Page

 Awards of up to $1,000 will be provided for undergraduate students to present research results at a scholarly meeting or to participate in a creative project as a scholarly endeavor.
 Students should apply for these awards.

 The Office of Fellowships awards two Provost Research Fellowships of up to $1,500 for qualified juniors with promising research agendas.
 These summer research fellowships are intended to provide opportunities for significant independent research for students planning to pursue graduate study and major nominated fellowships.
 Candidates must be nominated by a faculty member willing to work with them to develop the research project and application, and to serve as mentor during the Summer.
-For further information, please contact Leilani Miller, Director of the Office of Fellowships Undergraduate Studies.
+For further information, please contact Leilani Miller, Director of the Office of Fellowships Undergraduate Studies or find the Fellowship Guidelines here.

 The Global Social Benefit Fellowship provides a comprehensive program of mentored, field-based study and research for undergraduate juniors within the GSBI worldwide network of social entrepreneurs.
 GSBF places juniors with social entrepreneurs during the summer prior to their senior year.
 If you are presently a junior, you are encouraged to apply.